ChineseOuchie/DiscordRichPresenceNodeJS/README.md

 # Discord Rich Presence Node JS
-This is agianst Discord TOS.
+This is against Discord TOS.
 Using it can get you banned!
 # Introduction
 This NodeJS application will update your Discord "Listening to" status with your LastFM currently playing song.